 We admit the name of this next Destin attraction doesn’t sound inviting.
 But Crab Island isn’t actually an island full of crabs!
 It’s actually an expansive sandbar, a popular spot to anchor your boat to enjoy fun in the sun!

 On the northern side of the Destin bridge, the shallow waters are protected from surf and waves typically found on beaches.
 Because the East Pass of Destin Harbor flanks the sandbar, the waters remain calm and easy for even novice swimmers to enjoy.

 Along the four acres of the sandbar, you can swim up to floating restaurants and food boats to get refreshments!
 Keep in mind these eateries are only open from March through October.
 Snorkel around, play a game of water volleyball, or lie back on a raft and soak up the sun.

 One of the best summertime things to do in Destin, you can be your own captain and charter a boat out to Crab Island.
 You could also kayak there if you want a good workout.

 The most affordable way to get to Crab Island comes by way of the Crab Island Shuttle Boat.
-A 3-hour excursion on a boat with a glass bottom, this is perfect if you don’t want to be responsible for you own boat.
+A 3-hour excursion on a boat with a glass bottom is perfect if you don’t want to be responsible for your own boat.